rancher/rancher-docs/docs/how-to-guides/new-user-guides/helm-charts-in-rancher/oci-repositories.md

 ## Troubleshooting OCI-based Helm Registries

-To enhance logging information, [enable the debug option](../../../troubleshooting/other-troubleshooting-tips/logging.md#kubernetes-install) while deploying Rancher.
+- To enhance logging information, [enable the debug option](../../../troubleshooting/other-troubleshooting-tips/logging.md#kubernetes-install) while deploying Rancher.

-If there is any discrepancy between the repository contents and Rancher, you should refresh the cluster repository as a first resort.
+- If there is any discrepancy between the repository contents and Rancher, you should refresh the cluster repository as a first resort.
 If the discrepancy persists and you've exhausted your options, delete the OCI-based Helm chart repository from Rancher and add it again.
 Deleting the repository won't delete any Helm charts that are already installed.

+- Apps installed through OCI-based Helm chart repositories are subject to a known issue with how Rancher displays upgradeable version information.
+See the [Limitations](./helm-charts-in-rancher.md#limitations) section of **Helm Charts and Apps** for more deatils.